feathersui/feathersui-website/learn/haxe-openfl/group-list-view.md

 ### Layout

 Set the group list view's [`layout`](https://api.feathersui.com/current/feathers/layout/feathers/controls/GroupListView.html#layout) property to change how its children are positioned and sized.
-By default, a list view uses [`VerticalListLayout`](./vertical-list-layout.md), but it may be changed to a different layout, if desired.
+By default, a group list view uses [`VerticalListLayout`](./vertical-list-layout.md), but it may be changed to a different layout, if desired.

 ```haxe
 groupListView.layout = new HorizontalListLayout();